Southern Theatres

-Southern Theatres was a movie theater chain based in New Orleans, Louisiana, United States.
+Southern Theatres was an American movie theater chain based in New Orleans, Louisiana.
 It was founded by George Solomon in May 2002.
 It operated two brands: The Grand Theatre, and AmStar Cinemas.

+Southern Theaters purchased AmStar Entertainment in 2007, a chain of 7 multiplexes across the southern United States.
 In 2023, the chain was acquired by Santikos Theatres, which purchased the chain from Veronis Suhler Stevenson.
 Veronis Suhler Stevenson had purchased a minority stake in the chain in April 2005 and later took majority control.

 Prior to its acquisition by Santikos, Southern Theatres operated 18 multiplex stadium-seating movie theaters (12 with luxury seating), with 266 combined screens in Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina and Texas, making it at one time the sixteenth-largest theater chain in the U.S.